Malcolm Subban: Chicago Blackhawks

-On February 24, 2020, Subban (alongside Slava Demin and a 2020 second-round pick) was traded to the Chicago Blackhawks in exchange for Robin Lehner and Martins Dzierkals in a three-team trade also involving the Toronto Maple Leafs.
-Subban made his first and only appearance for the Blackhawks in 2020 on March 3, where he replaced Corey Crawford for 70 seconds during a 6–2 victory over the Anaheim Ducks.
+On February 24, 2020, Subban, alongside Slava Demin and a 2020 second-round pick, was traded to the Chicago Blackhawks in exchange for goaltender Robin Lehner and Mārtiņš Dzierkals in a three-team trade also involving the Toronto Maple Leafs.
+Subban made his first and only appearance for the Blackhawks in 2020 on March 3, where he replaced Corey Crawford for 70 seconds during a 6–2 victory over the Anaheim Ducks, before the NHL suspended the season due to the COVID-19 pandemic on March 12.

 In the following off-season, due to salary cap considerations, Subban was not tendered a qualifying offer by Blackhawks on October 8.
 He returned to the Blackhawks however, signing at a lower cap hit on a two-year, $1.7 million contract on October 10.
-He made his first start for the Blackhawks during the team's opening game of the 2020–21 season.
-He allowed five goals on 33 shots against the Tampa Bay Lightning en-route to a 5–1 loss.
-On February 25, 2021, he recorded his first shutout as a member of the Blackhawks in a 2–0 win over the Columbus Blue Jackets.
+He made his first start for the Blackhawks during the team's opening game of the 2020–21 season on January 14, 2021.
+He allowed five goals on 33 shots against the Tampa Bay Lightning en route to a 5–1 loss.
+On February 7, he netted his first win in a 2–1 victory over the Dallas Stars, stopping 30 of 31 shots.
+On February 25 he recorded his first shutout as a member of the Blackhawks in a 2–0 win over the Columbus Blue Jackets.